Robert Wade (chess player): Later years

 Wade earned the title of International Arbiter in 1958, and made much of his living from directing events.
 He defeated tournament winner Viktor Korchnoi at Buenos Aires 1960 in a tough game that went through a Queen and Rook middle game to a queen endgame to a final king and pawn endgame.
 In addition to staying active on the international circuit, Wade served as chess editor with the respected Batsford publishers in the 1960s and 1970s.
 He eventually retired to make way for Raymond Keene.
 He managed the Batsford Chess Library after this.
 Well respected as a chess coach and author, Wade helped Bobby Fischer prepare for his 1972 World Championship match with Boris Spassky by collating a special file of Spassky's games.
 He was awarded an OBE for services to chess in 1979.
 He was made an 'Honorary Member' of FIDE, the World Chess Federation.
 He declined to "trade in" his International Master title for that of honorary Grandmaster, considering his title, awarded in the days before title inflation, far more valuable.

 Continuing to be an active player into his 80s, Wade was still able to play at a high level.
 This is shown by his performance at the 2006 Queenstown Chess International, where he scored 6/10 with only one loss, and drew his game against Grandmaster Murray Chandler.
 Wade played in the European Senior Teams chess championship six times between 2002 and 2006.
 His last major event was the Staunton Memorial in London in July 2008, where he was badly outrated (a single draw would have increased his Elo rating), and he fought gamely but scored 0/11.
 A few weeks before his death, he played his final serious game, for the Athenaeum Chess Club.

 Wade built up an enormous chess library at his house in South London, which included books, magazines and many original bulletins from tournaments: these latter were the primary sources for many types of chess literature.
 The growth of this library was supported by B.T.
 Batsford.
 Eventually the library was given to the nation, though its eventual destination is not certain at present.
 In the days before computer databases the Wade library was often used by British and foreign players in preparation for matches.

 Wade was hospitalized on 26 November 2008, with severe pneumonia and died on 29 November 2008.

 Opening theory

-Wade was one of the first to play the chess opening 1.d4 d6 2.Nf3 Bg4, and played it for over 30 years.
-As of 2008, it is a slightly unusual but well-respected opening that has been played by a number of high-level grandmasters.
-It is known as the Wade Defence for Wade's advocacy of and contributions to the opening.
+Wade was an early advocate of the chess opening 1.d4 d6 2.Nf3 Bg4 and played it for more than 30 years.
+The opening, now known as the Wade Defence, has been adopted by a number of grandmasters and is named after Wade in recognition of his contributions to its development.